leswright1977/PySpectrometer2/README.md

 The second incarnation of the Spectrometer project!

 This is a more advanced, but more flexible version of the original program.
-It changes the spectrometer from 'toy' to serious instrument, which can easily compete with commercial units costing thousands of dollars!
+It changes the spectrometer from educational 'toy' to serious instrument, which can easily compete with commercial units costing thousands of dollars!

 This program, hardware design, and associated information is Open Source (see Licence), but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB
 This project is a follow on from: https://github.com/leswright1977/PySpectrometer